hanslhansl/cpptkinter/README.md

 It does **not** apply to the naming of code entities.
 E.g. `tkinter.Tk` and `cpptkinter::Tk` are classes that represent a root window in _python_ and _c++_ respectively.
 They don't refer to the gui toolkit _tk_ itself.
 ## philosophy
 The goal is to provide a library which mirrors _tkinter_ as closely as possible.
-This requires a plethora of meta programming shenanigans which makes this project a rather academic approach to gui programming.
+This requires a plethora of meta programming and other shenanigans which makes this project a rather academic approach to gui programming.

 Nevertheless, it is definitely usable in real life code.
 See [examples](#examples) and [more elaborate examples](examples).
 ## design decisions